Bipolar Depression In Children And How The Treatment Differs

 Medically reviewed by April Justice, LICSW

-Updated March 4, 2024by BetterHelp Editorial Team
+Updated October 8, 2024by BetterHelp Editorial Team

 Because bipolar disorder is not common in children, it may be challenging to spot the signs of bipolar disorder early on.
-However, when starting in childhood, treatment for bipolar disorder may be effective.
+However, when starting in childhood, treatment of bipolar disorder may be effective.
 For this reason, learning to identify symptoms and considering professional evaluation can be crucial.

 Getty/AnnaStills